 For now, there are some great partner redemption to use your SkyMiles on.
 You can avoid Virgin Atlantic's fuel surcharges by booking through Delta on Virgin's Trans-Atlantic flights.
 You could also fly Virgin Australia to Sydney to avoid the same problem.
 If you're flying in Europe, Delta's 6 European partners should help you find the availability you need.

 My favorite redemption for SkyMiles that I've used is on Aerolineas Argentinas in South America.
-I studied there for a summer last year, and if you've been to Argentina you know that the government runs everything it owns poorly.
-This includes this airline, and they charge foreigners more for the same tickets it subsidies for its citizens.
+I studied there for a summer in 2013, and ticket prices then were high for foreigners.
 Since Argentina is so large, and so beautiful, flying is the quickest option from point to point.
 To avoid a $650 2 hour flight (really...), I used 20,000 Skymiles for a domestic roundtrip to go skiing in Bariloche (in August).
 That's some big savings, and a great, efficient use of your miles.

 We hope that this helped you understand Delta's program a little better, and we hope that you ask us if you have any questions!
 We're here to help!